 Minimum Technical Standards for Admission and Matriculation

-The physician assistant (PA) degree is recognized as an undifferentiated professional degree that requires the development of entry-level knowledge and skills in multiple domains of health care.
-PA education requires the development of judgment through a wide range of learning activities and supervised clinical practice experiences in preparation for making appropriate, autonomous clinical decisions while practicing on interprofessional health care teams directed by physicians.
+The physician assistant (PA) degree is recognized as an undifferentiated professional degree that requires the development of entry level knowledge and skills in multiple domains of health care.
+PA education requires the development of judgement through a wide range of learning activities and supervised clinical practice experiences in preparation for making appropriate, autonomous clinical decisions while practicing on interprofessional health care teams directed by physicians.

-The Daemen University Student Handbook details services available to students with disabilities (http://www.daemen.edu/student-life/student-services/disability-services) and these services are coordinated by Disability Services in the Student Success Center.
+The Daemen University Student Handbook details services available to students with disabilities (http://www.daemen.edu/student-life/student-services/disability-services) and these services are coordinated by the Office of Accessibility Services in the Student Success Center.
 The PA Program, in accordance with Federal and New York State law, is committed to equal opportunity and a nondiscriminatory environment for all persons.
 No qualified person with a disability shall be excluded from admission, participation, or denied benefits or subjected to discrimination solely by reason of his or her disability.
 It is the responsibility of the applicant or student with disabilities to provide supporting documentation and to request those accommodations that he/she feels are reasonable and are needed to execute the essential requirements described within this document.
 When requested, Daemen University will provide technological compensation and reasonable accommodations to otherwise qualified students with disabilities; however, it is essential that each student be able to perform in a reasonably independent manner.
 Requests for accommodations are reviewed individually, on a case-by-case basis, to determine whether there are any reasonable accommodations or available options that would permit the candidate to satisfy the standards.
-An accommodation is not reasonable if it poses a direct threat to the health or safety of others, if making it requires a substantial modification in an essential element of the curriculum, if it lowers academic standards, or poses an undue administrative or financial burden.
-The use of a third party (e.g., an intermediary or surrogate) to perform any of the functions described in this document would ordinarily constitute an unacceptable substantial modification as it is necessary that each student be able to meet the technical standards and demonstrate all of the essential skills of a PA with or without reasonable accommodation.
+An accommodation is not reasonable if it poses a direct threat to the health or safety of others, if making it requires a fundamental alteration of an essential element of the curriculum, if it lowers academic standards, or poses an undue administrative or financial hardship.
+The use of a third party (e.g., an intermediary or surrogate) to perform any of the functions described in this document may constitute an unacceptable modification as it is necessary that the student be able to meet the technical standards and demonstrate all of the essential skills of a PA with or without reasonable accommodation.

-The procedures for dissemination and acknowledgment of these technical standards and essential skills are as follows.
-All accepted applicants will be referred to this document through postings on the University's website and will be provided hard copy upon receiving an offer of acceptance to the program.
+The procedures for dissemination and acknowledgement of these technical standards and essential skills are as follows.
+All accepted applicants will be referred to this document through postings on the university’s website and will be provided hard copy upon receiving an offer of acceptance to the program.
 Accepted applicants (and parents/guardians if the student is <18 years of age) will be asked to review and sign this document at the time of deposit.
-Any questions or concerns regarding the technical standards or essential skills should be directed to the Director for Disability Services in the Student Success Center who will ordinarily consult with the PA Program Director, and other experts, regarding non-classroom related laboratory or clinical accommodations.
-Students with documented disabilities are encouraged to meet with the Director for Disability Services when reviewing/signing.
+Any questions or concerns regarding the technical standards or essential skills should be directed to the Director of Accessibility Services in the Student Success Center who will ordinarily consult with the PA Program Director, and other experts, regarding non-classroom related laboratory or clinical accommodations.
+Students with documented disabilities are encouraged to meet with the Director of Accessibility Services when reviewing/signing.
 This document will also be reviewed with students in the PA Program in related meetings and courses and will be included in the Physician Assistant Student Manual.